trebco/treb/notes/connected-elements.md

 Still TODO:

  - clean up junk (when?)
+    As long as we remove the leaf nodes from the graph, it should be clean.

  - deal with model rebuild (elements are getting orphaned here) I think this is handled? still maybe an issue on Reset()